kawalpreet-kour/sop-for-migrate/README.md

 ## Introduction

-[Golang Migrate](https://github.com/golang-migrate/migrate) is a powerful command-line tool used to manage and apply database migrations.
+Golang Migrate is a powerful command-line tool used to manage and apply database migrations.
 It supports multiple databases including PostgreSQL, MySQL, SQLite, and others.
-This SOP guides you through a reliable process for installing the `migrate` CLI on Ubuntu/Debian-based systems.
+This SOP guides you through a reliable process for installing the `migrate`on Ubuntu/Debian-based systems.

 ---

 ## Scope

-This SOP covers **only the installation** of the `migrate` CLI tool on Debian/Ubuntu systems.
+This SOP covers only the installation of the `migrate`tool on Debian/Ubuntu systems.

 ---